Guannan1900/GraphDTI_preprocess/data.md

-The data file contains 7 subfolders: data_sampled, training_data, test_data and models.
+The data file contains 5 subfolders: graph2vec_optimization, feature_integration_training, feature_integration_test, training_data and test_data.
 The structure of the data is shown as below:
 ```
     .
     └── GraphDTI